emileswarts/myreef.tv/README.md

 myreef.tv
 =============

-This is my project to learn rails, and to produce a fully functional website by the end of it.
+This is my project to learn rails/ruby, and to produce a fully functional website by the end of it.

 Background
 -----------